Animiral/go-strength-model/README.md

   - my [fork of the goratings repository](https://github.com/Animiral/goratings), originally [here](https://github.com/online-go/goratings)
   - a dataset to work on, like the [OGS 2021 collection](https://archive.org/details/ogs2021)

-# Estimate Playing Strength (obsolete! to be reworked)
+# Estimate Playing Strength

-Using the modified KataGo and a strength model file, we can let the program estimate a player's Glicko rating.
+Using the modified KataGo and a strength model weights file, we can estimate a player's Glicko rating.
-The strength model file can be obtained, for example, by following the further steps in this README to train it on an existing game dataset.
+The strength model weights file can be obtained, for example, by following the further steps in this README to train it on an existing game dataset.

-In addition to that model file, we only need to pass it a set of SGF files and a player name.
+The strength model is implemented in Python using PyTorch, but it requires the modified katago binary to extract move features from the SGFs.
+To pass all the required and optional arguments, follow this script.

 ```
+$ SGF=path/to/games/*.sgf
 $ KATAGO=path/to/katago/cpp/katago
-$ CONFIG=path/to/katago/cpp/configs/analysis_example.cfg
-$ MODEL=path/to/katago/models/kata1-b18c384nbt-s6582191360-d3422816034.bin.gz
-$ STRENGTH_MODEL=$KATADIR/models/strength-model.bin
+$ KATAMODEL=path/to/katago/models/kata1-b18c384nbt-s6582191360-d3422816034.bin.gz
-$ PLAYER=playername
+$ KATACONFIG=path/to/katago/cpp/configs/analysis_example.cfg
-$ SGF=sgf/game1.sgf sgf/game2.sgf sgf/game3.sgf
+$ STRMODEL=path/to/weights/file.pth
-$ $KATAGO strength_analysis -config $CONFIG -model $MODEL -strengthmodel $STRENGTH_MODEL -player $PLAYER $SGF
+$ FEATURENAME=pick  # or trunk, or head, if compatible with model
+$ PLAYERNAMEARG=--playername \"My Name\"  # needs to match player name in SGFs, leave blank to auto
+#$ PLAYERNAMEARG=   # uncomment this to auto-detect name

+python3 python/model/run.py $SGF --katago $KATAGO --katamodel $KATAMODEL --kataconfig $KATACONFIG \
+    --model $STRMODEL --featurename $FEATURENAME $PLAYERNAMEARG
 ```

 # Dataset Preparation